-Today Julie from It’s just a bad day, not a bad life shares how she treats psoriasis.
+Today Julie Croner shares her psoriatic arthritis journey.
 Please remember that Julie and I are not medical professionals and cannot give medical advice.
 We are just sharing our experiences and opinions.
-Check out It’s just a bad day, not a bad life and be sure to follow her on Facebook, Twitter and Instagram.
+Check out her blog It’s just a bad day, not a bad life, and be sure to follow her on Facebook, Twitter, and Instagram.

 In the beginning

 I started having knee problems when I was in fifth grade.
 At first, the doctors treated me symptom by symptom, but soon were unsure of how to help me.
 When I was in middle school, my orthopedic surgeon suggested I see a rheumatologist.
 I ended up getting two opinions.
 One said nothing was conclusive, but the other suggested I had psoriatic arthritis.
 Because I wasn’t even through puberty yet, he didn’t think it was a good idea to start on the new drugs that has just hit the scene – biologics.
 He suggested I treat the flare ups as they came.

 I never believed what he said.
 I remember my Mom and I having screaming matches when she would suggest my problems were arthritis related.
 I was a young teen, not a grandma.
 How could I have arthritis?
 We didn’t have the internet to do research and I certainly didn’t know anyone who had psoriatic arthritis.
 My family and I had no idea what psoriatic arthritis even meant.
 None of us truly understood what it meant until about 17 years later.

 Disclaimer: This blog post contains affiliate links.
 I may earn a small commission to fund my coffee drinking habit if you use these links to make a purchase.
 You will not be charged extra, and you’ll keep me supplied in caffeine.
 It’s a win for everyone.